-On this day in 1878, Kate Bionda, a restaurant owner, dies of yellow fever in Memphis, Tennessee, after a man who had escaped a quarantined steamboat visited her restaurant.
+On August 13, 1878, Kate Bionda, a restaurant owner, dies of yellow fever in Memphis, Tennessee, after a man who had escaped a quarantined steamboat visited her restaurant.
 The disease spread rapidly and the resulting epidemic emptied the city.

 Yellow fever, which is carried by mosquitoes, originally came from West Africa and was brought to the United States on slave ships.
 The disease requires warm weather to survive and thrives in wet and hot summers when mosquitoes can breed prodigiously.
 After a three-to-six-day incubation period, an afflicted person feels flu-like symptoms such as fever and aches.
 After a very short remission, a more intense stage often follows, during which the victim vomits blood and suffers liver and renal failure.
 Jaundice is also a typical symptom, which is how yellow fever got its name.
 If a victim dies, it usually happens within two weeks.
 Survivors can feel the effects for months.

 In the 19th century, it was not known that mosquitoes carried yellow fever.
 New York City, Philadelphia and New Orleans all experienced serious epidemics that spread rapidly and killed thousands.
 Memphis, a city of 50,000, had outbreaks in 1855, 1867 and 1873, with each outbreak getting progressively worse.
 Those who came down with yellow fever were quarantined in an effort to prevent the disease from spreading.
 Often, they were made to wear yellow jackets as a means of identification.